autopawn/pochow/docs/explanation.md

 $$
 where $\varepsilon$ is a relatively small constant that can be added so low information areas of the image are not totally ignored.

-For calculating the saliency, different methods can be used, see for instance [the ones provided by OpenCV](https://towardsdatascience.com/opencv-static-saliency-detection-in-a-nutshell-404d4c58fee4).
+For calculating the saliency, different methods can be used, see for instance the ones provided by OpenCV \footnote{\url{https://towardsdatascience.com/opencv-static-saliency-detection-in-a-nutshell-404d4c58fee4}}.

 The X-osity $\hat{X}$, with initial condition in $t{=}0$:
 $$